 \section{Reducing mean wait time via configuration rejection}

-~ Besides improving the mean success probability of preparing a given configuration of atoms, an important operational requirement is increasing the duty cycle of quantum experiments by reducing the mean wait time between two successful reconfiguration protocols.
-The mean success probability depends on the number of atoms in the initial configuration, both to provide enough atoms to satisfy the target configuration of atoms, and to replace lost atoms during the multiple reconfiguration cycles.
-Given the distribution of the number of atoms in the initial configuration partitioned for successful and unsuccessful realizations~(Fig.~\ref{fig:thresholding}a), we can identify a first threshold below which a protocol is guaranteed near-certain failure ($\bar{p}\leq0.02$) and a second threshold below which a protocol is more likely to fail than to succeed.
-Rejecting configurations containing fewer atoms than any one of those two thresholds would increase the probability of successfully solving the reconfiguration problems for the retained configuration; however even though the probability of success increases with the number of atoms in the initial configuration, the probability of measuring configurations with such a large number of atoms decreases, so that rejecting these configurations monotonically decreases the probability of success~(Fig.~\ref{fig:thresholding}b).
-Still, because unsuccessfully solving a problem might require multiple reconfiguration cycles~(Fig.~\ref{fig:thresholding}c), and thus more time than sampling a new configuration, there exists an optimal rejection threshold (orange vertical line in Fig.~\ref{fig:thresholding}) that minimizes the mean wait time between two successful realizations of the target configuration of atoms.
-This threshold is obtained by discarding as many unsuccessful configurations as possible, while rejecting as few successful configurations as possible without letting the number of measurements diverge~(Fig.~\ref{fig:thresholding}d-e).
+~ Besides improving the mean success probability of preparing a target configuration of atoms, an important operational requirement is increasing the duty cycle of experiments by reducing the mean wait time between two successful reconfiguration protocols.
+The mean success probability depends on the number of atoms in the initial configuration.
+These atoms are needed to prepare the target configuration of atoms and replace atoms lost during the multiple reconfiguration cycles.

+We partition the distribution of the number of atoms in the initial configuration partitioned for successful and unsuccessful protocols~(Fig.~\ref{fig:thresholding}a).
+We identify a first threshold below which a protocol is guaranteed near-certain failure ($\bar{p}\leq0.02$) and a second threshold below which a protocol is more likely to fail than to succeed.
+Rejecting configurations containing fewer atoms than either one of those two thresholds would increase the probability of successfully solving the reconfiguration problems for the retained configuration.
+However, even though the probability of success increases with the number of atoms in the initial configuration, the probability of measuring configurations with such a large number of atoms decreases.
+Thus, rejecting these configurations monotonically decreases the probability of success.
+Still, because unsuccessfully solving a problem might require multiple reconfiguration cycles~(Fig.~\ref{fig:thresholding}b), and thus more time than sampling a new configuration, there exists an optimal rejection threshold (orange vertical line in Fig.~\ref{fig:thresholding}) that minimizes the mean wait time between two successful protocols.
+This threshold is obtained by discarding as many unsuccessful configurations as possible, while rejecting as few successful configurations as possible without letting the number of measurements diverge~(Fig.~\ref{fig:thresholding}c).